Update: ‘Safety’ section added.

 The MG4 Electric has a sporty appearance on the sides with a rising beltline, sharp creases on the door panels and shoulders, orange brake calipers, and two-tone black and silver alloy wheels in an EV-typical aerodynamic design.
 The charging port is on the quarter panel above the left wheel arch.

 At the rear, the MG4 Electric features a hunkered-down stance, a large, almost full-width tail light (featuring the SAIC Vision LED Lighting System), a clean bumper, a split rear spoiler, and an SUV-style large skid plate.
-Except for the low ride height, it looks like a crossover in many ways.
+With the exception of the low ride height, it resembles a crossover in many ways.

-In the UK, the MG4 EV will be available in Volcano Orange (new), Camden Grey (new), Holborn Blue, Dynamic Red, Black Pearl, and Arctic White colors.
-MG will offer a two-tone roof option as well.
+In the UK, the MG4 EV is available in Volcano Orange (new), Camden Grey (new), Holborn Blue, Dynamic Red, Black Pearl, and Arctic White colors.
+MG offers a two-tone black roof option as well.

 Interior